zzfima/DesignPatternEveryDay/CreationalDesignPatterns/Factory/Factory/Theory.md

 ## Problems of Simple Factory Pattern in C#
-If we need to add any new product (i.e. new credit card) then we need to add a new if else condition in the GetCreditCard method of the CreditCardFactory class.
+If we need to add any new product (i.e. new credit card) then we need to add a new if-else condition in the GetCreditCard method of the CreditCardFactory class.
 This violates the open/closed design principle.

 We also have a tight coupling between the Factory (CreditCardFactory) class and product classes (MoneyBack, Titanium, and Platinum).